-In terms of the size of the crate, it ranges from 18 inches to 48 inches long but keep in mind you do not want it to be too big for crate training.
+In terms of the size of the crate, it ranges from 18 inches to 48 inches long but keeps in mind you do not want it to be too big for crate training.
 Once your puppy has become their full size, upgrading to a large crate would be needed then but not from their early puppy months.

 There is also the option for a double or single door with the choice of the standard black, blue or pink crate color.
-The MidWest crate also comes with a divider that you can use to gradually increase the size of the crate as they grow, which is very intuitive and useful for decorating a cosy crate for a puppy.
+The MidWest crate also comes with a divider that you can use to gradually increase the size of the crate as they grow, which is very intuitive and useful for decorating a cozy crate for a puppy.

-Portability is another big factor and this crate will fold flat within seconds and without the need of any special tools.
+Portability is another big factor and this crate will fold flat within seconds and without the need for any special tools.
 The dog tray located inside the crate removes easily too and can be cleaned in case your puppy has toilet troubles.

 Overall, it is the best dog crate for a puppy with the divider allowing you to gradually increase the size of the crate as your puppy grows.
-It also offers excellent value for money and comes with a 1 year manufacturers warranty.Check it Out
+It also offers excellent value for money and comes with a 1-year manufacturer’s warranty.Check it Out

 Petmate Ultra Vari Kennel

 An issue with the MidWest crate above is that you will always require blankets covering it to block out the early morning light.
 Puppies tend to wake up with the light and when they wake up, they of course will want you to wake up too.
-If you have no issues with using a blanket to cover the crate, that is fine but the Petmate Ultra Vari Kennel uses a plastic to ensure excessive light is kept out.
+If you have no issues with using a blanket to cover the crate, that is fine but the Petmate Ultra Vari Kennel uses plastic to ensure excessive light is kept out.

-Some dog owners fear that using a hard sided plastic dog crate can cause ventilation issues but not with this crate.
-There is a 360 degree ventilation through the openings on each panel and the door.
+Some dog owners fear that using a hard-sided plastic dog crate can cause ventilation issues but not with this crate.
+There is a 360-degree ventilation through the openings on each panel and the door.

-It is a durable plastic construction with a steel wire front door with ventilation on either side of the crate.
+It is a durable plastic construction with a steel-wire front door with ventilation on either side of the crate.
 The intuitive 2 door design makes getting your puppy in and out of the crate fairly straight forward too and on the top door, there is a handle for easy transportation too.

 Overall, it is a cheap dog crate for a puppy that is ideal for those wanting something affordable before upgrading to a larger dog crate.Check it Out